cagladbahadir/LOUPE/README.md

+# LOUPE
-# LOUPE: Learning-based Optimization of the Under-sampling PattErn
+## Learning-based Optimization of the Under-sampling PattErn

-LOUPE (Python implementation in keras/tensorflow) simultanously optimizes the under-sampling pattern and reconstruction model for MRI.
+Python implementation in keras/tensorflow of LOUPE, which simultanously optimizes the under-sampling pattern and reconstruction model for MRI.
 See [abstract](#abstract) and [paper](#citation) for more details.

-# Training LOUPE
+# Training
 Please see train_ipmi.py for an example of how to train LOUPE (this uses FASHION_MNIST as an example dataset).

-# Legacy Code (LOUPE 1.0)
-Code for the original LOUPE code was moved to the [legacy](legacy) folder.

 # Citation